mfrachet/acodingdance/content/blog/unleash-the-curry/index.md

 // using a curry approach
 const curry = fn => x => n => fn(x, n)

-const curryAdd = curry(add) // "add" is the "fn" in the definition const curryAdd2 = curryAdd(2) // curryAdd is the "x => /*...*/" function
+const curryAdd = curry(add) // "add" is the "fn" in the curry definition const curryAdd2 = curryAdd(2) // curryAdd is the "x => /*...*/" function
 const six = curryAdd2(4) // curryAdd2 is the "n => /*...*/" function
 ```